MicrosoftDocs/azure-docs/articles/aks/operator-best-practices-network.md

 > **Best practice guidance**
 >
-> To scan incoming traffic for potential attacks, use a web application firewall (WAF) such as [Barracuda WAF for Azure][barracuda-waf] or Azure Application Gateway.
+> To scan incoming traffic for potential attacks, use a web application firewall (WAF) such as [Barracuda WAF for Azure][barracuda-waf], [Citrix Web Application Firewall][citrix-waf] or Azure Application Gateway.
 These more advanced network resources can also route traffic beyond just HTTP and HTTPS connections or basic TLS termination.

 Typically, an ingress controller is a Kubernetes resource in your AKS cluster that distributes traffic to services and applications.
 The controller runs as a daemon on an AKS node, and consumes some of the node's resources, like CPU, memory, and network bandwidth.
 In larger environments, you'll want to:
 * Offload some of this traffic routing or TLS termination to a network resource outside of the AKS cluster.